Pixel C

-The Pixel C is a 10.2-inch (260 mm) Android tablet developed and marketed by Google.
+The Pixel C is a 10.2-inch (260 mm) Android-based tablet computer developed and marketed by Google.
 The device was unveiled during a media event on September 29, 2015.
 On October 9, 2018, it was succeeded by the Pixel Slate.

 Specifications

 Hardware

 The Pixel C is powered by the Nvidia Tegra X1 quad-core system-on-a-chip.
 It features 3 GB of RAM and models are available with 32 GB and 64 GB of storage.
 The Pixel C features a 10.2 in 2560×1800 resolution IPS panel with a pixel density of 308 ppi.

 An optional keyboard accessory is available for the Pixel C. The tablet can attach to the keyboard magnetically via a hinge (to use as a laplet), or the keyboard can be attached to the front or back of the tablet for storage.
 The keyboard connects via Bluetooth and is battery powered; when the keyboard is snapped to the front of the tablet, it can be charged inductively by the tablet.

 The rear camera has eight megapixels and the front camera as well.
 Both can record video at Full HD (1080p) resolution.